Google Cloud Platform (GCP)#

 Note

-Make sure to update config sections:
+Make sure to update the config sections:

-region (spec/infra/configs/), the machine type,
+• region (spec/infra/configs/), the machine type

-override_values_file_absolute_path (optional) in the config file: To use the overrides.yaml file as discussed in sections like Configuration Options.
+To use the overrides.yaml file as discussed in sections like Configuration Options.

 • Uncomment line - "{{ configs.vss_chart.override_values_file_absolute_path }}" in dist/app-tasks.yml near the end of the file.